About Surf Boats

 Getting Involved

-The Boat Section is currently looking to fill seats for the coming 2009/2010 Season with the aim of having at least one crew in each division.
+The Boat Section is currently looking to fill seats for the coming season with the aim of having at least one crew in each division.
 These are U/19, U/23 men, U/23 women, Open women, Reserve Grade Men and Open Men along with the masters categories which start with an average age of 30 (120yrs) and go up to 60 (240yrs).
 With sweeps both on the Coast and in Melbourne why not give it a try because who knows what may lie ahead!
 Think Big, Aim High!

 We would especially like to field crews in the underage divisions as they are our future so if you are over 16, hold your bronze medallion would like to compete for the club or even just have a social row don’t hesitate to get in contact and we will organise for you to get involved!